pinktrink/prometheus-govee-exporter/README.md

 from compatible [Govee](https://us.govee.com/) sensors to [Prometheus](https://prometheus.io/) or compatible services.

-It can be run standalone or in Docker.
+It can be run standalone or in Docker (recommended).

 ## Compatible Devices